PFNOW/openai-quickstart/README.md

 - [X] Timeouts and error handling for robust translation operations.
 - [X] Modular and object-oriented design for easy customization and extension.
 - [x] Add support for other languages and translation directions.
+- [x] Output the Images.
-- [ ] Implement a graphical user interface (GUI) for easier use.
+- [x] Implement a graphical user interface (GUI) for easier use.
-- [ ] Create a web service or API to enable usage in web applications.
+- [x] Create a web service or API to enable usage in web applications.
 - [ ] Add support for batch processing of multiple PDF files.
 - [ ] Add support for preserving the original layout and formatting of the source PDF.
 - [ ] Improve translation quality by using custom-trained translation models.